Strengthening DHS Management Functions

 The Department of Homeland Security (DHS) has made progress in improving and integrating its management areas (acquisitions, financial management, human capital, and information technology), but continues to face considerable challenges that have impacted the departments ability to satisfy its missions.

-Since 2003, GAO has designated the implementation and transformation of DHS as high risk because DHS had to combine 22 agenciesseveral with major management challengesinto one department, and failure to effectively address DHSs management and mission risks could have serious consequences for U.S. national and economic security.
-DHS has taken action to implement, transform, and integrate its management functions, but continues to face challenges that directly affect its ability to meet its homeland security and other missions.
+Since 2003, GAO has designated the implementation and transformation of DHS as high risk because DHS had to combine 22 agencies—several with major management challenges—into one department, and failure to effectively address DHS’s management and mission risks could have serious consequences for U.S. national and economic security.
+DHS has made considerable progress in transforming its original component agencies into a single department.
+As a result, GAO narrowed the scope of the high-risk area and changed the name from Implementing and Transforming the Department of Homeland Security to Strengthening the Department of Homeland Security Management Functions.
+However, DHS continues to face challenges that directly affect its ability to meet its management functions.
 For example:

 - Acquisitions.
 Key DHS aviation security technology acquisitionsAdvanced Imaging Technology and explosive detection systemsdid not meet intended requirements and were not appropriately tested and evaluated, among other things; and the department needs to better adhere to its acquisition guidance and GAO best practices for cost and schedule estimation.